 What is the evidence to date?

+Several studies have randomly assigned women with early breast cancer to receive hormonal therapy with or without radiotherapy and have demonstrated small but significantly improved local control rates in patients receiving radiotherapy 11-15.

+The Cancer and Leukaemia Group (CALGB) and PRIME II trials recruited women over 70 and 65 years respectively.
+Fyles et al recruited women > 50 however almost three quarters of women were aged >60.
+The BASO II trial recruited women <70 years.
+There is no agreed age cut off as to what constitutes an older patient.

-11-15.
-The Cancer and Leukaemia Group (CALGB) 9943 trial randomly assigned 636 women ≥70 years with stage 1 ER+ve disease and tumour size ≤2cm to receive BCS and tamoxifen with or without radiotherapy and demonstrated that radiotherapy did not improve 5 year overall survival (OS) or disease free survival or decrease the rate of mastectomy for recurrence.
-In patients receiving radiotherapy there was a small but statistically significant improvement in local relapse16 (1% (95% CI: 98-100%) in radiotherapy versus 4% (95% CI: 93-98%, p<0.001) for no radiotherapy) 13.
-The 10 year local recurrence rates of the CALGB trial were (2% (95% CI: 1-4%)) and (9% (95% CI: 6-13%)) for those who did and did not receive radiotherapy respectively.
-Further analysis at 10 years showed no difference in overall survival or breast cancer specific deaths in those who received radiotherapy (67% (95% CI: 62-72%) and those who did not (66% (95% CI: 61-71%)) 16.
+The CALGB 9943 trial randomly assigned 636 women ≥70 years with stage 1 ER+ve disease and tumour size ≤2cm to receive BCS and tamoxifen with or without radiotherapy and demonstrated that radiotherapy did not improve 5 year overall survival (OS) or disease free survival or decrease the rate of mastectomy for recurrence.
+In patients receiving radiotherapy there was a small but statistically significant improvement in local relapse Local relapse was 1% (95% CI: 98-100%) in patients receiving radiotherapy versus 4% (95% CI: 93-98%, p<0.001) in patients not receiving radiotherapy.13.
+The CALGB 10 year local recurrence rates were 2% (95% CI: 1-4%) and 9% (95% CI: 6-13%) for those who did and did not receive radiotherapy respectively.
+Further analysis at 10 years showed no difference in overall survival or breast cancer specific deaths in those who received radiotherapy; 67% (95% CI: 62-72%) and those who did not; 66% (95% CI: 61-71%) 16.

 The National Comprehensive Cancer Network amended its’ guidance stating that adjuvant radiotherapy may be omitted in patients with a low risk of local relapse following publication of the CALGB 5 year data 17.
 Despite reporting no excess of distant relapse or increase in breast cancer related deaths and demonstrating that local relapses may be salvaged with surgery ± radiotherapy, ‘omission of radiotherapy’ was not adopted into clinical practice 18.
 A subsequent analysis of Medicare patients meeting the eligibility criteria of the CALGB study demonstrated the use of radiotherapy only reduced from 79% to 75% of patients in the general population who met the trial eligibility 19.
 There are a number of possible reasons why this trial did not bring about a substantial change in practice.
 Some clinicians may have felt that a median follow-up of 5 years was insufficient to advocate a change in practice 19.
 Others’ may have found patient selection for no radiotherapy challenging given the lack of information regarding histology, grade, margin status or presence of lymphovascular invasion recorded within the trial.
 There may have been some concerns that monitoring of endocrine therapy compliance could be less rigorous outside the setting of a clinical trial resulting in higher relapse rates 18.
+Some opponents have also argued that in a slow growing breast cancer there may be a long interval between the onset of a recurrence and recurrence related mortality and provided sufficient time is allowed mortality will be increased 20.
+Conservatism is in the clinical community is also a factor.
 Financial benefits and higher reimbursement may also contribute to clinicians preferring to opt for treatment 19.
 Patient preference may play a role with some women still opting to receive radiotherapy to minimise the risk of local relapse despite the lack of survival benefit.